 Giro produces some of the most popular shoes on the mountain bike and road market, with the Cylinder falling in the middle of their range of shoes by price.
-A slightly toned up version of their inexpensive Privateer R shoe, with stylings reminiscent of the top of the line Empire shoe, the reasonably priced Cylinder has the looks, features, and performance that will please the majority of XC and gravel riders without breaking the bank.
+It's one of their least expensive models with performance features and styling reminiscent of the top-of-the-line Empire shoe.
+The reasonably priced Cylinder has the looks, features, and performance that will please the majority of XC and gravel riders without breaking the bank.

 Giro Cylinder Review

 Cons: Narrow fit, more on the road/gravel side of the spectrum, not waterproof, short cleat range

 Our Analysis and Test Results

 The Cylinder is a purpose-built XC shoe with the performance and features that we have come to expect from Giro at a reasonable price.
 We found the Cylinder works fine with most clipless pedal styles but performs best with small platform pedals or those with no platform.
 We tested the Cylinder on all manner of rides, from quick laps in the backyard to long-distance gravel rides to gain an understanding of its key performance characteristics.

 The Giro Cylinder uses a nylon shank similar to its similarly priced all-mountain brother, the Giro Privateer R. The Boa dial system found on the Cylinder does provide a bit more security than the ratchet/velcro combo found on the Privateer, resulting in a noticeable, but not extremely significant increase in power transfer on the Cylinder.
 The Cylinder is not as stiff as XC shoes utilizing carbon shanks such as the Giro Empire VR90 or the Shimano S-Phyre XC9, making it a second choice for those looking to race XC competitively.